 You’ve probably heard the words ‘hard water’ and ‘soft water’ many times before and weren’t sure exactly what they meant.
-After all, they’re both liquid and if you jump into a swimming pool, the water bruises your legs just the same.
+After all, they’re both liquid and if you jump too fast into a swimming pool, the water bruises your legs just the same.
 So, how can water be hard or soft?

-Believe it or not, the answer to the question refers to the concentration of dissolved minerals in the local water.
+The answer to the question refers to the concentration of dissolved minerals in the local water.

 Let’s think this through using the rain cycle as an example.

-Which areas of the UK have hard water?
+Which Areas of the UK Have Hard Water?

-Do I live in a hard water area?
+Do I live in a Hard Water Area?

 The map shows only approximately whether an area has hard water or not.
 Don’t forget, it’s where the water comes from that counts, not where you live.
 If you really want to know, visit your local water company’s website where you will find an online tool that will tell you whether your domestic water is hard or soft.
 Just enter your postcode in the search box.
 You can find out who your local water supplier is by looking up your postcode at the Water.org.uk website.

-You’ll need more detergent in the washing machine if you want your clothes to be clean and soft.
+With hard water, you’ll need more detergent in the washing machine if you want your clothes to be clean and soft.

 Some of the minerals in hard water, such as calcium and iron, form ‘free radicals’.
 These attack your skin and damage healthy skin cells.
 Hard water minerals also prevent the natural oils in your skin from doing what they’re meant to do.